HimwanShekhawat/SVM_using_Hinge-function_on_coffee_roasting_DataSet_from_Scratch/README.md

 # SVM_using_Hinge-function_on_coffee_roasting_DataSet_from_Scratch
-Implements an SVM classifier on synthetic coffee roasting data with polynomial feature expansion.
-Trains using hinge loss and visualizes decision boundaries separating roasting classes.
-Includes cost tracking across epochs for convergence analysis.
+This project implements a Support Vector Machine (SVM) classifier from scratch using NumPy.
+It classifies synthetic coffee roasting data with polynomial feature expansion (degree 2).

+## Features

+- Generates synthetic binary classification data
+- Normalizes inputs
+- Expands features to include polynomial terms
+- Trains SVM using hinge loss minimization
+- Plots decision boundaries and training cost over epochs

+## How to Run

+1. Install dependencies: